PAHO-ghe/result/index.md

-#### Model calidation 6.
-Distribution of countries in each clusters
+#### Model validation 5.
+Distribution of countries per clusters
 When model is built with two clusters, it returns two classes with high/low impacted by excess death score.
 First cluster has its mean score on 6.6 and includes 9 countries.
-Out of that, four countries (44%) with highly impacted by COVID19 as it can be seen on excess death scpre above eight.
+Out of that, four countries (44%) with highly impacted by COVID19 as it can be seen on excess death score above eight.
 Two countries are between 8-6, 1 country in 5, two countries in range of 2-4.
 A class with lower average excess death score includes countries with a rather similar proportion (~13%) across 10 groups, however the bottom score bucket with range 0-1 includes four countries out of 23 countries (17%).
 Further detail of countries in each class can be found in the below table.

 ![download](https://user-images.githubusercontent.com/81782228/125497587-bd77dcdd-50ec-4783-8faa-6a113502ef60.png)